HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 We see from the data that canonical tags usage has increased over the years.
 In 2019, 48.3% of mobile pages used canonicals.
 In 2020, this grew to 53.6%.
 In 2021, this grew even further to 58.5%.
 And in 2022, it’s increased to 60.6%.

 Mobile has a higher percentage of canonical attribution than desktop (60.6% vs. 58.7%), which is likely a direct result of single use URLs on mobile.
 Since the data set in this chapter is limited to home pages, it’s fair to assume that this is the reason for the higher canonical attribution on mobile.
-According to  [Google’s guidelines](https://developers.google.com/search/mobile-sites/mobile-seo/separate-urls), having a separate mobile site is not recommended.
+According to  <a hreflang="en" href="https://developers.google.com/search/mobile-sites/mobile-seo/separate-urls">Google’s guidelines</a>, having a separate mobile site is not recommended.

 ### HTML vs. HTTP canonical usage